npardoen/MECH-105-Algorithms/README.md

 # MECH-105-Algorithms
-Algorithms that were developed in MECH-105 (Mechanical Engineering Problem Solving) to help us understand the problem solving methods we learned in class.
+Algorithms that were developed in MECH-105 (Mechanical Engineering Problem Solving) to help us understand the problem-solving methods we learned in class.

 This includes:
-- LU Decompostion
+- LU Decomposition
 - Simpson's 1/3
-- Bisection and False Postion
+- Bisection and False Position